cb1kenobi/hyperloop/README.md

 ## Requirements

-Hyperloop requires at least [Node.js](http://nodejs.org/) 10.0.5.  _Currently, hyperloop is only being developed and tested on OSX, however, Windows and Linux will eventually be supported officially._
+Hyperloop requires at least [Node.js](http://nodejs.org/) 10.0.5 and iOS SDK 7.0.  _Currently, hyperloop is only being developed and tested on OSX, however, Windows and Linux will eventually be supported officially._

 ## Install